praiskup/praiskup.github.io/_drafts/build-ordering-by-batches-in-copr.md

 we initially thought.
 So let me go a little bit into detail and explain the feature on a practical example.

-The Copr command line tool has now two options `--after-build-id` and `--with-build-id` in **all the build commands** (like `copr build`, `copr build-package`, `buildscm`, `build-dist-git`, ..).
-The feature is also exposed in the web-UI, but it's far less convenient so we'll avoid the web-UI today.
+The Copr command-line tool now has two options `--after-build-id` and `--with-build-id` in **all the build commands** (like `copr build`, `copr build-package`, `buildscm`, `build-dist-git`, ..).
+The feature is also exposed in the web-UI, but it's far less convenient, so we'll avoid the web-UI today.

 The problem